-\begin{tldr} The ability of LLMs like GPT-4 to capture and apply common sense and domain knowledge enables substantial improvements in counterfactual reasoning and actual causality tasks, making them valuable in real-world applications.
+\begin{tldr} The ability of LLMs like GPT-4 to capture and apply common sense and domain knowledge enables substantial improvements in solving counterfactual reasoning and token causality tasks, making them valuable in real-world applications.
 However, they can still struggle with ambiguity and exhibit unpredictable failure modes, requiring additional context for accurate answers. \end{tldr}

-In the previous section, we saw how LLM's ability to capture common sense and domain knowledge allows for knowledge-based approach to causal discovery.
-In this section, we now study how LLMs' can bring these capabilities to enable a systematized approach to actual causality challenges.
-Actual causality is motivated by problems of attribution and assigning responsibility in real world applications, such as legal reasoning, machine failure debugging, and root-cause analysis for system regressions.
-For example in tort law, the core problem of deciding how much blame for a plaintiff's injury is attributed to a defendant's action relative to other potentially mitigating events is fundamentally an actual causal inference task.
+In the previous section, we saw how LLM's ability to capture common sense and domain knowledge allows for a knowledge-based approach to building a causal graph.
+In this section, we study how LLMs' can bring these capabilities to enable a systematized approach to token causality challenges.
+Token causality is motivated by problems of attribution and assigning responsibility in real world applications, such as legal reasoning, machine failure debugging, and root-cause analysis for system regressions.
+For example in tort law, the core problem of deciding how much blame for a plaintiff's injury is attributed to a defendant's action relative to other potentially mitigating events is fundamentally an token causal inference task.

-Causal inference researchers have attempted to use structural causal models (SCMs) and other formal causal models to define actual causality in a way that is consistent with how humans naturally attribute cause and related concepts of responsibility, blame, and explanations to events and their outcomes~\citep{halpern2016actual,kueffner2021acsurvey}.
+Causal inference researchers have attempted to use formal causal models to define token causality in a way that is consistent with how humans naturally attribute cause and related concepts of responsibility, blame, and explanations to events and their outcomes~\citep{halpern2016actual,kueffner2021acsurvey}.
 This task has proven exceedingly difficult, because human judgments of causality depend on elements of background context that are difficult to formalize in an SCM.
 Types of background context that are fundamental to human causal judgments but difficult to formalize in an SCM include: